Joel-happy/ProjetCSharp/README.md

 The controller extracts all relevant data from the request such as query parameters or the request body

 ### • *Service Interaction*
-The controller delegates the processing of the request to the appropriate service.
-The service will contain all business logic needed to handle the specific CRUD operation.
-The service will interact with the data access layer in the form of a repository.
+The controller delegates the processing of the request to the appropriate service. **The service implements all business logic needed to handle the specific CRUD operation and interacts directly with the database using ADO.NET.

 ### • *Data Access Layer (Repository / DAO (data access object))*
 The repository is responsible for database operations such as CRUD.

 ### • *Database Interaction*
-The repository interacts with the actual database to perform said CRUD operations.
+The service interacts with the actual database to perform CRUD operations using ADO.NET

 ### • *Response Generation*
 The service receives the result from the data access layer and prepares a HTTP response.
 The response may include the data requested (a list of users) or a success / failue status (creating a user / deleting a user).